 Environmental Public Health Tracking: Community Characteristics Data

-Community characteristics can include information about an area's natural features, such as how much land is covered by forests or water, and its human-made features from types of housing and roads to locations of hospitals, schools, or other public service buildings.
+Community characteristics are a description of the area around us.
+They can include information about an area's natural features, such as how much land is covered by forests or water, and its human-made features from types of housing and roads to locations of hospitals, schools, or other public service buildings.
+We track community characteristics because they can help us identify and respond to threats and hazards before they cause harm.
+Community characteristics have strong implications for the resilience of a community.

 Frequently asked questions